-This is Luccianno SF, ridden by Nicholas Delmotte, he is one of the many Corde descendants that have succeeded in jumping.
-This horse is Selle Francais, receiving back its own Corde blood via a Holstein sire Burggraaf who is out of a Corde mare--he also carries the great Alme SF, another French line with trotter components--image by Eponimm and made available to the public via Wiki Commons.
+[This picture is Luccianno SF, ridden by Nicholas Delmotte; he is one of the many Corde descendants that have succeeded in jumping.
+This horse is a Selle Francais, receiving back its own Corde blood via a Holstein sire Burggraaf who is out of a Corde mare--he also carries the great Alme SF, another French line with trotter components--image by Eponimm and made available to the public via Wiki Commons.]

 Cor de la Bryere, a 16.2 hand Selle Francais stallion was a significant typesetter--a classic improvement sire, especially for jumping style in the Holstein Horse.
-He became famous for imparting the 'bascule' form and well folded in front legs jumping style onto his progeny reliably.
+He became famous for imparting the 'bascule' form, with its back arch and well folded front legs jumping style, onto his progeny reliably.
 He created a dynasty of talented and lovely looking show jumpers for the Holstein breeders.
 He is one of the most significant European sport horse sires of the last century.

 At the time of Corde's transfer to Holstein, a Selle Francais included in a warmblood program was unusual.
 The Selle Francais was not looked on favorably at that time, and even in his own country Corde was not valued.
 But this one horse did alot to change the course of the Selle Francais being used as cross-breeding stock.